-The 5 hominids rest apart from each other, silently foraging near short bushes.
+The 5 hominids, though still communal, rest apart from each other, silently foraging near short bushes.

 We are still getting into a "plot line" of the hominids, and many of these initial settings in which we see the hominids aren't later repeated, such as this one, or the sets of shots 14, 15, 17.
-However, we were just shown in shot 20 a set that will be repeated several times, yet we have here this cut to shot 21 that takes place on a set that won't be repeated.
+However, we were just shown in shot 20 a set that will be repeated several times, yet we have then this cut to shot 21 that takes place on a set that won't be repeated.
 This disorients the viewer as they try to establish their bearings and the "place" of the hominids in the setting.
 That disorientation of including sets that won't be repeated means that when we see sets that are repeated the story line that's building is still somewhat "loose" and disconnected from them, even when we realize they're the same sets.
-Our focus is also forced on the building story line of the interactions of the hominids with the tapirs, the aggressive movements of the hominids and the placid response of the tapirs that are not very threatened by the hominids.
+Our focus is also split with the building story line of the interactions of the hominids with the tapirs, the aggressive movements of the hominids and the placid response of the tapirs that are not very threatened by the hominids.
 That's not much of a story and Kubrick has to work it to get us involved and keep us involved until he steps up the action.

 22 2 hominids foraging and 2 tapirs before a rocky hill.
 (7:11)

-The hominid in the foreground left, vocalizing, threatens a tapir which attempts to forage from the same bush, the other hominid stopping to watch.
+The hominid in the foreground left, vocalizing, threatens a tapir that attempts to forage from the same bush, the other hominid stopping to watch.
 The tapir runs a few feet off.

 23 2 hominids and 2 tapirs before a rocky hill.
 Same area as shot 22.
 (7:18)

-As a tapir approaches the bush upon which the right hominid is foraging, it leaps up and threatens it aggressively.
+As a tapir approaches the bush upon which the right hominid is foraging, the hominid leaps up and threatens it aggressively.
 The other hominid joins in this time in the vocalizations.
 The tapir is not much impressed but turns away.

 Shots 22 and 23 are in the same area but we have not been shown a panorama shot of this yet and so don't know this, we have only perhaps an idea it is in the same area through the similarity of the rocks and vegetation.
-We won't see a panorama until shot 44, when it will be at night and we won't be confident it is the same area.
-Not until shot 86 will we see the area in panorama, in natural light.
+We won't see a panorama of this area until shot 43, when it will be at night and because it is dark we won't be confident it is the same area.
+Not until shot 85 will we see the area in panorama in natural light.

-I should add that also, here, finally we see some green, but we won't really notice it because it is so much in the background and also because other settings, without green, will sometimes have a greenish sky tint.
+I should add that in this shot we finally we see some green herbage in the background, but we won't really notice it because it is so much in the background and also because other settings, without green, will sometimes have a greenish sky tint.
 With the exception of a couple of shots, such as this one, Kubrick's hominids have little relation to a green, verdant earth.
 After humans leave earth, we will only view one photo, barely glimpsed, of a green earth landscape.
 The most green we will see will be that depicted in the paintings in the hotel-like room beyond infinity.

 24 5 hominids and 3 tapirs on a mostly barren hill, mountains beyond.
 (7:25)